Autodesk/arnold-usd/docs/building.md

 ## Building with CMake

 We also support building the project with cmake to allow for greater flexibility and generating IDE projects for all major platforms.
-We require CMake 3.12.
-For controlling the build type, c++ standard, installation or embedding RPATHS, use the appropriate [https://cmake.org/cmake/help/v3.12/manual/cmake-variables.7.html](CMake Variable).
+We require CMake 3.20.
+For controlling the build type, C++ standard, installation or embedding RPATHS, use the appropriate [https://cmake.org/cmake/help/v3.20/manual/cmake-variables.7.html](CMake Variable).

 ### Build Options
 - `BUILD_SCHEMAS`: Whether or not to build the schemas and their wrapper.